krunker-india/PUBobot-ki/README.md

 4. Type '!enable_pickups' on the desired channel.

 # Credits
 Developer: Leshka.
-You can contact me via XMPP/Jabber leshkajm@ya.ru, send e-mail to leshkajm@ya.ru, or find me on irc.quakenet.org server.
+You can contact me via e-mail leshkajm@ya.ru, or pm 'Leshaka' on irc.quakenet.org server.
 Help: #warsow.pickup admin team.
 Special thanks to Mute and Perrina.